 As the partnership between these funders developed, the Fairmount Park Conservancy was put forward by the William Penn Foundation as the local organization most suitable to lead a pilot effort that would draw the city’s leading nonprofit public space operators into a collaborative network, a new “Civic Commons Collective”.
 In December 2014, the Conservancy was award a three-year $5,442,500 grant from the Knight Foundation to convene and invest in the Civic Commons Collective in Philadelphia.

-Over the course of three years, the Collective will demonstrate, through a series of place-based investments at five sites in Philadelphia, the ways that civic assets can be elevated and connected as an integrated, sustainable system and how they can be designed and developed to foster talent, opportunity and engagement.
-The Collective will encourage a more collaborative environment among Philadelphia’s nonprofit network while improving, repurposing, and repositioning the city’s existing urban infrastructure to provide new amenities that will generate a competitive advantage for the city and its neighborhoods.
+Over the course of three years, the Collective demonstrated, through a series of place-based investments at five sites in Philadelphia, the ways that civic assets can be elevated and connected as an integrated, sustainable system and how they can be designed and developed to foster talent, opportunity and engagement.
+The Collective encouraged a more collaborative environment among Philadelphia’s nonprofit network while improving, repurposing, and repositioning the city’s existing urban infrastructure to provide new amenities that generated a competitive advantage for the city and its neighborhoods.
 For a one-page PDF about the project, click here.

-As the lead organization, the Conservancy will invest $5 million of the grant in five capital projects, which include:
+As the lead organization, the Conservancy invested $5 million of the grant in five capital projects, which included:

 The Philadelphia Outward Bound School and The National Audubon Society are joining forces to reactive a century-old abandoned water reservoir in East Fairmount Park.
 The project will provide environmental education and adventure programs that inspire self-discovery, foster personal achievement, and build community across Philadelphia.

-Philadelphia Parks & Recreation and the Schuylkill River Development Corporation will transform this former industrial waterfront, adjacent to Bartram’s Garden, into a greenway that will reconnect the oldest botanical garden in the U.S. to Center City, while reconnecting an isolated neighborhood back to its historic waterfront.
+Philadelphia Parks & Recreation and the Schuylkill River Development Corporation transformed this former industrial waterfront, adjacent to Bartram’s Garden, into a greenway that will reconnect the oldest botanical garden in the U.S. to Center City, while reconnecting an isolated neighborhood back to its historic waterfront.

 Fairmount Park Conservancy will create three recreational zones and bring much-needed amenities to a 12-acre edge of West Fairmount Park to transform this space into an inviting and vibrant park for residents of the adjoining neighborhood.

-The Conservancy’s Centennial Park project will also be supported by an additional $5,530,000 million grant from the William Penn Foundation.
+The Conservancy’s Centennial Park project was also supported by an additional $5,530,000 million grant from the William Penn Foundation.